 Surviving Irish wills are held at either the National Archives of Ireland in Dublin or the Public Record Office of Northern Ireland (PRONI) in Belfast.

 Where can I find a will proved after 1858?

 The National Probate Calendar for England and Wales 1858-1943 is available to search on microfiche at the History Centre.
 The National Probate Calendar for England and Wales for 1858-1966 and 1973-1995 and the Prerogative Court of Canterbury wills 1384-1858 is available to search on Ancestry for free at the History Centre.

-For probate granted in England and Wales from 1858 up to the present, you can search the Probate service's online index to wills and administrations.
+For probate granted in England and Wales from 1858 up to the present, you can search the Probate Service's online index to wills and administrations.
 You can also search for the will of a soldier who died while serving in the British armed forces between 1850 and 1986.
-The index is free to search but there is a charge if you wish to view the will.